Losing my religion

 Our version of ‘We three kings’ went: ‘Bearing gifts, we travel so far; one on a bicycle, one in a car, one on a scooter beeping its hooter, going to Perry Barr’.

 I was born in 1948, less than three months after the NHS, making me one of the original welfare state babies.
-With both of us approaching our seventieth birthdays, I am pleased to celebrate the achievements and benefits of the welfare state.
+With the NHS and I both at seventy years old, I am pleased to celebrate the achievements and benefits of the welfare state.
 The loser in this is the Church which was previously responsible for providing for the poor, housing the homeless, visiting the sick, assisting prisoners and burying the dead.
 It was obvious to this welfare state child that the Church now had little practical use.

 Bournville, including the Friends’ Meeting House, was built by the Cadbury family who were committed Puritans.
 Pubs were not allowed in the district.
 The whole raison d’etre of Cadbury and Co was to provide a nutritious alternative to the demon drink.
 They were, however, considered the best of employers.

 Pascal said: ‘If I believe in God and life after death and you do not, and if there is no God, we both lose when we die.
 However, if there is a God, you still lose and I gain everything’.
 Thus, you might as well believe in God, just in case.